 In June, Chelyabinsk Metallurgical Plant’s rails up to 100 meters in length were certified as compliant with requirements set in the Technical Regulations of the Customs Union.
-This certificate enabled the plant to begin rail supplies to Russian Railways OAO.

 In August, the plant received the approval of Russia’s Federal Agency for Intellectual Property, Patents and Trademarks for registering its trademark “Chelyabinsk Steel”.
 The trademark was based on the ChS (Chelyabinsk Steel) brand granted to the plant in 1970 by the Soviet Ferrous Metallurgy Ministry for marking top-quality rolls.

 In February, the plant’s arc furnace workshop #6 (today’s arc furnace department) produced its millionth tonne of stainless steel.

 In March, Chelyabinsk Metallurgical Plant’s universal rolling mill was acknowledged best import substitution project by Russia’s Union of Industrialists and Enterpreneurs.

 In April, an expert council of Russian Industry and Trade Ministry’s Industry Development Fund decided to loan funds to finance Chelyabinsk Metallurgical Plant’s project for production of export-oriented rails, beams and other structural shapes.

 In August, two types of the plant’s rails earned certificates of compliance with Europe’s TSI standard.
 These certificates are required for rail supplies to the EU member states.